 The project involves the replacement of windows throughout the house.
-The existing historic windows are 2 over 2 wood windows, some of which are paired.
-A smaller bathroom window on the south elevation will be filled in as well.
+The existing windows include 1 over 1 wood windows, a smaller sized bathroom window, several apparently non-historic windows on the back half of the house and on the rear elevation, and a pair of 2 over 2 square windows in the rear.
 The guidelines indicate that when considering changes to the historic windows: